priakhatik/fleet-battery-performance-analytics/README.md

-# ⚡ Fleet Battery Performance Analytics Dashboard
+# ⚡ Fleet Battery Performance Analytics

 ## Overview
 This project presents a comprehensive **data warehousing and analytics solution** for monitoring and improving electric vehicle (EV) fleet performance.